5 Best Ways To Practice Gratitude

-Being grateful every day can make you feel happier.
-Try these five ways today and you will feel more content and happy.
+Being grateful daily can make you happier.
+Try these five ways today to feel more content and happy.

 One of my favorite quotes about gratitude is from Maya Angelou.

 I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.Maya Angelou.

 Every day, we have countless opportunities to make others feel good by expressing gratitude.